psu13/mutable-hakyll/posts/cake.md

 I haven't had a cake from here in more than ten years.
 But it used to be good.

+#### Bad Cake That I Love Anyway

+That weird Chinese style sponge cake with a tiny bit of cream between the layers that all the Chinese grocery stores in town have.
+It's trash but I like it.
+So there.

 OK that's it.